“Typewriter Rodeo should be on every corner of the universe.”

 But you’ll be hard-pressed to find a team with more experience, poetic variety, and sparkly rainbow charm:

-Jodi Egerton is the creator of the editing, workshop, and mentor service Write Good Consulting.
+Jodi Egerton is the author of This Word Now, a creativity and writing craft book with her husband Owen Egerton.
 She has a Ph.D. in English from the University of Texas at Austin, where she served as the Assistant Director of the Division of Rhetoric and Writing and the Training Specialist at the Undergraduate Writing Center.
-She’s currently working on This Word Now, a creativity and writing craft book with her husband Owen Egerton.
 Jodi also works as a performer, and can be found on stages around Austin performing improv comedy and hosting fundraisers and auctions for schools and non-profit organizations.
 She types on a 1970 Litton Imperial.

 David Fruchter is a writer, editor, poet and performance artist living in Austin, Texas.
 He is also the producer and host of Slappy Pinchbottom’s Odd Preoccupation, a long-running radio show in Austin devoted to the spoken word and other literary arts.
 David types on a 1941 Royal Quiet DeLuxe.

 Kari Anne Holt is an author, mama, and terrible cook.
 As an author for adults, Kari Anne has written HAIKU MAMA (Quirk, 2006), and periodically contributes to McSweeney’s Internet Tendency.
 Her humorous essays can be found in many anthologies, including The Best of McSweeney’s.
 (She is also reasonably infamous for her blog, haikuoftheday.com.)
 As a writer for children, Kari Anne is known as K.A.
-Holt and is the author of five books, including two 2015 middle grade titles, HOUSE ARREST (Chronicle) and a verse novel, RHYME SCHEMER (Chronicle).
-Her forthcoming titles are RED MOON RISING (Simon & Schuster, 2016) and GNOMEAGEDDON (McElderry Books, 2017).
-Kari Anne lives in Austin, TX and never sleeps.
+Holt and is the author of six books, including two middle grade titles, HOUSE ARREST (Chronicle) and a verse novel, RHYME SCHEMER (Chronicle), as well as RED MOON RISING (Simon & Schuster) and GNOMEAGEDDON (McElderry Books).
+Kari Anne lives in Austin, TX, and never sleeps.
 She types on a 1952 Oliver portable.

 Sean Petrie loves writing, teaching, and donuts.
 He has an MFA in Writing for Children from Vermont College of Fine Arts, writes middle grade and young adult novels, and is represented by The Erin Murphy Literary Agency.
 On the other side of his brain, Sean has a law degree from Stanford and teaches legal writing at The University of Texas School of Law.
-He is a former member of Austin’s ComedySportz improv troupe, and still thinks Buffy is the best show ever.
-Sean types on a 1928 Remington portable. 🍩
+(Though he is currently on a teaching sabbatical, and is typing and writing up in Seattle, WA.)
+Sean is a former member of Austin’s ComedySportz improv troupe, and still thinks Buffy is the best show ever.
+He types on a 1928 Remington portable. 🍩

 Find out more on our Press page